 Utilising unused funds and tax refunds to reduce debt can significantly impact repayment efforts.
 Creating multiple income streams can expedite loan repayment further.
 By diversifying your income sources, you can allocate more funds towards paying off your student loans.

 In conclusion, while taking on $100,000 in student loans should not be taken lightly, managing this debt with careful planning and strategic approaches is possible.
-Individuals can make informed decisions about their educational investment by considering various factors such as future earning potential and available repayment options.
+Individuals can make informed decisions about their educational investment by considering future earning potential and available repayment options.

 FAQs